National Unity Government of Myanmar

 The National Unity Government of the Republic of the Union of Myanmar (အမျိုးသားညီညွတ်ရေး အစိုးရ; abbreviated NUG) is a Myanmar government in exile formed by the Committee Representing Pyidaungsu Hluttaw (CRPH), a group of elected lawmakers and members of parliament ousted in the 2021 Myanmar coup d'état.
 The European Parliament has recognized the NUG as the legitimate government of Myanmar.
 It includes representatives of the National League for Democracy (the deposed ruling party of former state counsellor Aung San Suu Kyi), ethnic minority insurgent groups, and various minor parties.

-The State Administration Council—the country's ruling military junta—has declared the NUG illegal and a terrorist organization.
+The State Administration Council (SAC), the country's ruling military junta, has declared the NUG illegal and a terrorist organization, while the NUG designated the Tatmadaw and its affiliated organizations as terrorist organizations under Section 3 of Myanmar's Counter-Terrorism Law.